onzfonz/comp227/src/content/0/en/part0c.md

 ### 1: Setup a GitHub account

-Easiest way to do this is by going here:
+The easiest way to do this is by going here:

 **<http://education.github.com/pack>**